 Unfortunately, it should be admitted that the quoted judgment has a foundation.
 And this image was not formed without the participation of the research companies themselves.
 But first, an important statement: statistics is science!
 With a huge number of laws, rules and formulas, which are based on the laws of mathematics.
 Therefore, statistics is not just a science, but an exact science.
-However, often small and not so big companies, determined to receive immediate benefits, are ready to “draw” the desired result.
+However, often small and not-so-great companies, determined to receive immediate benefits, are ready to “draw” the desired result.
 Of course, when intent is revealed, their image suffers.
 But such companies operate according to the principle “as long as fools live in the world, we should be able to deceive”.
 And such unscrupulous, if I may say “researchers”, I met regularly in many countries.
 And I had to work not only in Russia, but also in India, and in China, and in Brazil.
 And by the way,

 This is the first reason why people often don’t believe statistics.